VenB304/fabric-simple-webchat/README.md

 ## ⚠️ Limitations & Security Disclaimer

-This mod was built for a specific use case and might not be suitable for all public servers.
-Please consider the following before installing:
+This mod was built for a specific use case, but now supports optional security features for public servers.

-1.  **No Authentication**: There is **no password or account verification**.
-Anyone can join the web chat and choose almost any username.
-This makes it unsuitable for communities where identity verification is critical.
+1.  **Authentication**: By default, there is **no password**.
+You can enable `enableSimpleAuth` in the config to require a password.
-2.  **Open Port**: This mod opens a web server on your machine (default port 25585).
-You must ensure this port is properly firewalled or tunneled (e.g., Cloudflare Tunnel) to prevent direct IP leaks or unauthorized access if not intended.
+2.  **Open Port**: This mod opens a web server on your machine (default port 25585). proper firewalling is recommended.
-3.  **Basic Moderation**: While it includes simple IP bans and rate limiting, it **does not** integrate with advanced moderation plugins (like AdvancedBan, LiteBans) or Discord.
+3.  **Basic Moderation**: Includes IP bans, rate limiting, and a basic profanity filter.
+It **does not** integrate with advanced moderation plugins (like AdvancedBan, LiteBans) or Discord.
-4.  **No TLS/SSL**: The internal server runs over HTTP/WS.
-For secure production use (HTTPS/WSS), you **must** run this behind a reverse proxy (Nginx, Caddy, Cloudflare) that handles SSL termination.
+4.  **TLS/SSL**: By default, runs over HTTP/WS.
+You can enable `enableSSL` in the config (requires a keystore) or use a reverse proxy (recommended for production).

 ## Configuration